Dalynkaa/Game-Highlighter/docs/tasks.md

     - Implement keyboard shortcuts for common actions

 19. [ ] Add integration with other mods
-    - Implement API for other mods to interact with GameHighlighter
+    - Implement API for other mods to interact with highlighter
     - Add support for popular mods like JourneyMap, REI, etc.
     - Create documentation for mod integration